jordan-simonovski/static-s3-boilerplate/README.md

 1. First you want to determine if you want this publicly accessible to the world or not.
 Given you're deploying a site to a S3 bucket which doesn't sit in a VPC, if you're setting something up in a testing environment (e.g. staging) and don't want it publicly accessible, you're going to want to use the `waf-cloudformation.yml` which sets up a Web Application Firewall that only allows access to an IP Range.

 2. You need to populate your parameter file.
-If you're setting everything up with a WAF, you're going to want to fill in the `waf-parameters.json`.
-The variables you need to populate under the `Value` key are
+If you're setting everything up with a WAF, you're going to want to fill in the variables in the package.json.
+The variables you need to populate are:
     - AppName
     - HostedZoneName (do not include the full stop at the end of your hosted zone)
     - BucketName (all lowercase characters)